Child Care Payment Assistance

 Are there are other helpful resources?

-You can learn more here about how to choose the right child care provider, the types of child care providers in the State, and how the State assesses child care providers.
+Additional child resources for parents can be located here.
+You can learn more about how to choose the right child care provider, the types of child care providers in the State, and how the State assesses child care providers.
 You can also learn about the importance of checkups and developmental screening for children.

 You can learn more here about tips for safe sleep for babies.